robertdavid1205/MS3-LifeBook/readme.md

 3. Stay up to date with what's new.
 4. To have the ability to update or delete their own posts.

+### User Experience

+The website was designed with mobile first in mind by creating easy readable and easy to separate pieces of content.
+The pages were structured in a way that most importat content is displayed in front of your eyes, then in order of priority down the line.
+The user experience is designed so that the user can discover needed information and share their life changing books with the other users.

+#### Target Audience

+* Anyone
+* People who are not happy with their life and want to chane it for the better
+* People who are interested in self help and spirituality.

+### User Stories
+---
+1. As a first time user I want to find out what the site is all about.
+2. As a first time user I want to find books that help me in my search.
+3. As a returning user, I want to be able to register and login.
+4. As a returning user, I want to be able to add new books to the site and share my reason with the users.
+5. As a frequent user I want to be able to find new books , that I don't know about.

+### Site Owner Goals
+---
+1. To have all the information easy to reach.
+2. To have an attractive and easy to use site.
+3. To have a site that is responsive on all devices and easy to navigate.
+4. To have as many users as possible, users that register and use our service.

+### Scope
+---
+The scope of the project is defined by:

+* Navigation bar, for a simple navigation of the website
+* Footer available in all the website's pages, with links to social media platforms
+* An about section, that contains information about the idea of the website.
+* A search bar , which will be helpful in the search of a defined author or title.
+* A library which contains all the titles in the database.
+* The register page will contain a form for new members to sign up and be part of the community.
+* A login page will contain a form for registered users to login.
+* An add book page that contains a form that is helpfull in adding a new title to the site.
+* A edit page which contains a form from that is helpfull in editing the books previously uploaded.
+* Favicon to help users identify the website easier.

+Features to be built in future releases:

+* Options to like and comment on the titles.
+* A newsletter subscription system with monthnly newsletters.
+* An page with events for likeminded people.

 1   bugs found
  1. I was doing the register function and it wouldn't update the database , i found out that i have written the methon adn action attributes in child div instead of the form .